spoutdev/InfiniteObjects/README.md

         <version>0.0.1-SNAPSHOT</version>
     </dependency>

-If you do not already have our repo in your repository list, you will need to add this also:
+If you do not already have our repo in your repository list, you will need to add this as well:

     <repository>
         <id>spout-repo</id>